-Engage with all responsibilities associated with teaching the section: course design, direct oversight of student work, grading, office hours, overall student classroom and academic assessment.
+Teach BE 440 as a synchronous, in person course.
+Engage with all responsibilities associated with teaching the section: modify the course design as needed, direct oversight of student work, grading, office hours, overall student classroom and academic assessment.

 Anyone hired for this position must be willing and able to design and implement the course components.
 As an undergraduate program, there are no TAs available to assist with the course.

-Minimum requirement: An earned MS in Biomedical Engineering or similar, with demonstrated evidence of specializations in medical devices, instrumentation and/or bioprocessing; PhDs welcome.
+Minimum requirement: An earned MS in Biomedical Engineering or similar field, with demonstrated evidence of specializations in medical devices, instrumentation and/or bioprocessing; PhDs welcome.

 Demonstrated evidence of at least three years prior teaching experience (lectures and labs) at the undergraduate level; experience with designing and implementing undergraduate labs greatly desired.